Lorain County Imagination Library

 Fostering a love of reading

-Dolly Parton believes if you can read you can do anything, dream anything, and be anything.
-Thanks to Imagination Library, all children birth to age 5 can have books to read, regardless of the environment in which they live.
+Dolly Parton believes if you can read, you can do anything, dream anything, and be anything.
 Inspired by her father’s inability to read and write, Dolly started Imagination Library in 1995 for the children within her home of Sevier County, Tennessee.
-Today, the program spans five countries and gifts over 1.9 million free books each month to children around the world, including over 9,000 children right here in Lorain County.
+Today, the program spans five countries and gifts over 1.9 million free books each month to children worldwide, including over 9,000 children right here in Lorain County.
+Thanks to Imagination Library, all children from birth to age 5 can have books to read, regardless of the environment in which they live.

 Imagination Library puts books into the hands and hearts of children and encourages kindergarten readiness, literacy, and emotional development.
 Additionally, children develop a special bond with their parents and other caregivers by reading together.

 More than 100K

 books delivered to Lorain County children each year